Family-Based Immigration: Bringing Your Parents to the United States

 For U.S. Citizens:

 As a U.S. citizen, you can sponsor your parents for a green card.
 To be eligible, you must be at least 21 years old.
-There are no numerical limits on the number of green cards available for immediate relatives of U.S. citizens, which means there is no waiting for visa numbers.
+There are no numerical limits on the number of green cards available for immediate relatives of U.S. citizens.
+This means there is no waiting for visa numbers.

 For Green Card Holders:

 Green card holders can also sponsor their parents, but there is a numerical limit on the number of green cards available for this category each year.
-This can result in a waiting period, as green card holders must wait for an available visa number to become current before the immigration process can begin.
+This can result in a waiting period.
+Green card holders must wait for an available visa number to become current before the immigration process can begin.

-Visa Availability: U.S. citizens’ parents do not have to wait for visa numbers, as immediate relative visas are always available.
+Visa Availability: U.S. citizens’ parents do not have to wait for visa numbers since immediate relative visas are always available.
 Green card holders’ parents, on the other hand, might need to wait until a visa number becomes available in the Family Second Preference (F2B) category.

 Waiting Period: Once the petition is approved and a visa number becomes available (if applicable), the parents can begin the process of consular processing if they are outside the U.S. If they are in the U.S. and eligible to adjust status, they can file Form I-485, Application to Register Permanent Residence or Adjust Status.